Robert DeLeo: Later collaborations, 1997–present

 During Stone Temple Pilots' hiatus in 1997 due to Weiland's run-ins with the law, DeLeo, his brother Dean, and Kretz joined with singer Dave Coutts of Ten Inch Men and formed Talk Show.
 Released in 1997 on Atlantic Records, their eponymous debut album peaked at #131 on the Billboard 200 and was considered a commercial flop.
 Coutts was eventually fired and the band disbanded.
 Weiland went into rehab and released a solo album during this time.

 After Stone Temple Pilots' break-up in 2003, DeLeo and his brother Dean joined Filter frontman Richard Patrick and drummer Ray Luzier to form the band Army of Anyone.
 The group met after Patrick contacted the DeLeos about writing material for Filter's fourth album.
 The band eventually called in Luzier in for an audition, found the formula worked, and the band was formed.
 The band's self-titled debut album was released in November 2006.
 The album became a critical success; some went as far to label the album as one of the best of the year.
 DeLeo summed up his sound on the album as follows;

 However, Army of Anyone ended up going on "indefinite hiatus" in 2007 after low album sales and Patrick's return to Filter.

 In 2007, DeLeo played bass on songs for Japanese rock band B'z, including two on their album Action.
 He also contributes bass to five songs on their 2019 album New Love, including "Rain & Dream" which also features Joe Perry.

 In 2016, DeLeo appeared with Kings of Chaos.

+In 2025, DeLeo performed with The Joe Perry Project during a short tour in August and September.